catenax-ng/catenax-ng.github.io/docs/internal/how-to-setup-apps.md

 ## Context

 As users don't have admin rights on repositories, they can't trigger actions in other repositories.
 They could use their PATs, but this is seen as bad practice.
-But as this got requested more often, we set up GitHub Apps which acts like a technical user.
+But as this got requested more often, we set up GitHub Apps which act like a technical user.

+In this document the source repository is referring to the repository from which an action is initiated, whereas the target repository will be the one where the actions will be called.

 ## Create GitHub App

+To create an app follow the offical guide [here](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app)

+- Callback URL needs to be filled out, we just use the standard catena homepage link
+- As we just use a basic setup, options like the webhook URL and device workflow don't need to be configured.

-The app needs to be configured via the organization menu:
+The app then needs to be configured within the organization menu:

 ![Administration](assets/app1.png)

-The basic setup for the app is configured as described [here](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app)

 The individual configuration is described below.